frarees/Dungeon-World-Discord-Bot/README.md

  * `!character` - Enter this command at any time to check on your character stats.
  * `!set stat+value` - To set your character stats, enter the command `!set` followed by all the stats you want to set.
 Use the stat type +/- stat value.
 Unentered stats will default to zero or their existing value.
  Example: `!set name+bambino str+1 wis+2 cha-1 ... etc`
+ * `!shift stat+value` - Use this command to change your character stats by a certain amount.
+This is useful if you want to subtract from your hp, or when leveling up.
+The stat will shift up or down by the value amount.
+ Example: `!shift hp-5` will remove 5 from your character's current hp.
  * `!roll xdy +z` - Use the format !roll xdy +z where x = number of die, y = faces on die, and z = positive or negative modifier, if any.
 You can also enter the stat name as a modifier and it will use your stat value.
  EXAMPLE: `!roll 2d6 +1` OR `!roll 2d6 +wis`
  * `!defy +stat` - To defy danger type the command plus the chosen stat.